vegaasen/htpasswd-java-webapp/README.md

 ## Todo's

-Create a simple REST based service, so that one don't have to actually use the jsp representation
+-Create a simple REST based service, so that one don't have to actually use the jsp representation -Create a simple Runnable so that the application can also be used as a simple command-prompt-tool